CharlesCage/burstrender/README.md

 * The default logging path is the `logs` folder underneath the location where you cloned this repo.
 Burstrender automatically rotates log files when they reach 10 MB, and 10 log files are kept before they are deleted.
 (So the total log storage should never be that large.)
 You can specify anywhere you like for the logs, but make sure the user that will run burstrender has the appropriate permissions for the log location.

+### Make Sure You Have Python3.11.x

+1. Execute the command `python3 --version`.
+If you're on Debian 12, you're fine.
+If you're installing to Debian WSL, you'll have something older.

+2. As of now, Python3.11 is in unstable, so if you followed the pinning instructions above successfully, you should be able to install it with:

+   `sudo apt install -t unstable python3`

+   Check it again if needed and confirm that it's installed.
+And yes, this might break things.
+It didn't for me, but pay attention.

-### Activate .venv and Install Requirements
+### Create/Activate .venv Virtual Environment

 1. Change directories to the location where you git cloned the repo.
 In the example here, we put it in `~/github/burstrender`.
 So for that you'd `cd ~/github/burstrender`.

+2. Install python3-venv with the command `sudo apt install python3-venv`.

+   If you're on Debian WSL and installed Python3.11 above, use the command `sudo apt install python3.11-venv` instead.

+3. Create the virtual environment with the command `python3 -m venv .venv`.

-2. Activate the .venv virtual environment there with the command source `.venv/bin/activate`.
+4. Activate the .venv virtual environment there with the command `source .venv/bin/activate`.

+   Your prompt should now be preceeded with `(.venv)` and maybe look something like `(.venv) chuckcage@joshua:~/github/burstrender$`.

+### Install Requirements

+Ok.
+If you're on Debian WSL this gets just super fun and complicated.
+If you're on Debian 12, you can probably just skip to the `pip3 install -r requirements.txt` command below.
+Otherwise, make sure you're still in the burstrender folder with the virtual environment activated (from previous step) and here we go:

+1. Install wheel with pip: `pip3 install wheel`

+2. Install all the build requirements for the py3exiv2 pip package:

+   `sudo apt-get install build-essential python-all-dev libexiv2-dev`

+3. Install the remaining build requirement for py3exiv2, libboost-python-dev.
+BUT, this one needs to come from unstable.
+And it conflicts with other packages.
+I was able to make it work by using aptitude and letting it figure out how to solve the dependency problem.

+   Start with `sudo apt install aptitude`.

+   Then `sudo aptitude install -t unstable libboost-python-dev`.
+You SHOULD be able to accept the default solutions it provides.
+If all goes well, you end up with the package installed.

+Finally we can:

-3. Install the requirements with the command `pip3 install -r requirements.txt`.
+4. Install the requirements with the command `pip3 install -r requirements.txt`.

+   Hopefully this installs everything, takes a while to build py3exiv2, and you get all happy white text.
+If it spews red, you'll need to troubleshoot.
+DuckDuckGo is your friend.

-4. Deactivate the .venv virtual environment with the command `deactivate`.
+5. Deactivate the .venv virtual environment with the command `deactivate`.

 ### Edit the burstrender Script

 In order to allow execution of burstrender.py within the .venv virtual environment from anywhere and without calling the python instance, this file is a shell script designed to do all that for you.
 But you need to do a few things to get it working.

 1. Edit the `burstrender` script file provided with the repo and adjust the paths so that they reference the location in which you put the git clone of this repo.
 NOTE that this is not the burstrender folder, but rather the burstrender file within the burstrender folder.
-If you cloned the repo to `~/github/burstrender` then it's already good to go.
+If you cloned the repo to `~/github/burstrender` then just change both lines in the file from `~/gitlab/burstrender` to `~/github/burstrender` or wherever you put it.

 2. Make the `burstrender` script executable with the command `chmod +x burstrender` or whatever works for your distro.

+3. Test the script by executing it.
+If you're still in the burstrender folder, try `./burstrender`.
+Since there are no CR3 files provied in the repo, you should get a message that no CR3 files were found in the source path.
+If you get other errors, troubleshoot.

 ### Add a Symlink for the burstrender Script

 1. Find a location that's in your PATH.
 The easiest way to do this is to open a shell and type `$PATH`.
-A common location for this would be `/usr/local/bin`.
+A common location for this would be `/home/YOURUSER/.local/bin`.
 But YMMV.
 Find a place in the path that you're comfortable placing a symlink referencing the `burstrender` script.

 2. Create the symlink from the burstrender script to your chosen target location from #1 above.
-For example, if you cloned the repo to `~/github/burstrender` and you chose `/usr/local/bin` above, you'd use the command:
+For example, if you cloned the repo to `~/github/burstrender` and you chose `/home/YOURUSER/.local/bin` above, you'd use the command:

-   `sudo ln -s /home/YOUR_USERNAME_HERE/github/burstrender/burstrender /usr/local/bin/burstrender`

-   We used `sudo` here because of the location.
+   `ln -s /home/YOURUSER/github/burstrender/burstrender /home/YOURUSER/.local/bin/`

+   (If you chose somewhere owned by root, use `sudo`.)

 ### Test Your Install